Once Upon a Castle: Recording and reception

 The album won the 2017 Grammy Award for Best Classical Compendium.

-Four movements of the composition
+Music

 The music of the four movements is programmatic, and is based on the composer's framing of different architectural, geographical and fictional aspects of the Hearst/Kane history and lore.
 The composer's published score includes descriptive program notes explaining the imagery and inspiration for each movement.

 I. The Road to San Simeon

 The music of this movement is meant to represent the winding drive to Hearst Castle from San Simeon.
 Hearst's opulent antique collection.
 The composer explains his intent for his music in this movement to occasionally remind the listener of a musical "antique".

 II.
 Neptune Pool

-This movement is dedicated to William Albright (1944-98), who was the composer's colleague at the University of Michigan and who is recognized as one of the 20th century's greatest composers of contemporary organ music.
+This movement is dedicated to William Albright (1944–98), who was the composer's colleague at the University of Michigan and who is recognized as one of the 20th century's greatest composers of contemporary organ music.
 The music is meant to portray the vast, grandiose architecture of the famous pool at Hearst Castle.